thunderdust/Solaris/catalog.md

 **2. Who do you think would be involved in your business?
 List up role, person, or group as many as possible.**

-    4 different groups of user role get involved in this business model: administrators, sales, marketings, and accountants.
+    Three different groups of user get involved in this business: administrators, sales representatives, and marketing executives.

     [Administrators]
     General manager of the business.
 This role is also in charge of managing the employees in the company.
-Number of users for this role ranges from 1 to 3.

     [Sales Representatives]
     Formed by the employees of sales team in the company.
-The most major group of users of this application, with a number which is approximately 30.
+This is the most major group of users of the firm, who make the most of the profits for the business.

     [Marketing Executives]
     Formed by the employees from marketing department of this company.
-Number of users from this role could be about 5.
+They analyze current situations and make marketing plans and strategies for the company.

 **3. Describe each of their work flow: WHAT are they responsible for?
 WHEN, WHERE and WHAT do they work?**